open/close all folders

 - Transsexual: Due to having parts of his soul filled in with his brother's, Natani's gender identity is male, despite his body not "matching up" to what is normally viewed as male.

-- Statuesque Stunner: Natani is 6'3" (an early size chart listed him at 6'note even; a later chart listed him taller).
-He's the tallest member of the core cast by far, and at Size D has the largest breasts of the cast (when he's not binding them to hide his biological gender).
+- Statuesque Stunner: Natani is 6'3" (an early size chart listed him at 6' even; a later chart listed him taller).
+He's the tallest member of the core cast by far, and at Size D has the largest breasts of the cast (when he's not binding them to hide them).

 - Transsexual: Natani, having had part of his soul destroyed, was only saved when magi restored his psyche by copying parts of his brother's soul and pasting them into the gaps, leaving him with a male mentality.
 His feelings for Keith are, understandably, causing him some mental anguish.